NK (singer)

-Anastasiia Oleksiivna Kamenskykh (Анастасія Олексіївна Каменських; born 4 May 1987), known professionally as NK, is a Ukrainian pop and R&B singer, actress, television personality and businesswoman.
+Anastasiia Oleksiivna Kamenskykh (Анастасія Олексіївна Каменських; born 4 May 1987), known professionally as NK, is a Ukrainian pop and R&B singer, actress, television personality, and businesswoman.

 Childhood life and education

-NK was born in Kyiv, Ukraine.
+Was born in Kyiv, Ukraine.
 At the age of five, she took part in educational programs for family exchanges and lived some time in France.
 At the age of 6, she moved to Italy and lived there for seven years.
-She continued studying at the Pechersk School International in Kyiv, and at music school.
+She continued studying at the Pechersk School International in Kyiv and at music school.
 NK graduated from music school at the age of 15 and started taking professional ballet classes.
 She did ballet for 8 years.
 She also was a student at the Wisconsin International University in Ukraine.

-NK speaks five languages: Ukrainian, Russian, English, Italian, and Spanish.
+Speaks five languages: Ukrainian, Russian, English, Italian, and Spanish.

 Music career

-In 2004, NK debuted as a singer at the Black Sea Games festival, where she received a grand prix and won all kinds of awards.
-One year later she received the UBN Awards at the Opening of the Year nomination in London in 2005.
+In 2004, NK debuted as a singer at the Black Sea Games festival, where she received a grand prize and won all kinds of awards.
+One year later, she received the UBN Awards at the Opening of the Year nomination in London in 2005.

 During 2006-2017, NK performed as part of the duo Potap & Nastya alongside Oleksii Potapenko.
-The duo became very popular, received multiple awards, and worldwide prominence.
+The duo became very popular and received multiple awards and worldwide prominence.

 In 2017, she began her solo project NK.
-That year she debuted her first solo video and song "#etomoyanoch" ["#thatsmytypeofnight"] which went viral in social media.
+That year she debuted her first solo video and song "#etomoyanoch" ["#thatsmytypeofnight"] which went viral on social media.
 That same year she released a Christmas acoustic album and Christmas video Xmas with NK which featured famous Christmas hits in four languages (English, Italian, Russian, and Ukrainian) as well as original songs written by NK herself.
 In 2014, Potap and Kamenskih were criticized in Ukraine for continuing to attend award ceremonies in Russia, while Ukraine was under Russian aggression.
-On this they responded: "It's a shame that we have to collect the journalists to tell that we are from Ukraine and love our country!"
-In 2016, "Potap and Nastya" concerts were disrupted in Ukraine in protest of them continuing to tour in Russia.
+On this, they responded: "It's a shame that we have to collect the journalists to tell them that we are from Ukraine and love our country!"
+In 2016, "Potap and Nastya" concerts were disrupted in Ukraine in protest of their continuing tour in Russia.

 After the release of the first song, each following track by NK achieved multimillion views on YouTube.
 The next song to be released was “Dai Mne” in March 2018.
 It was followed by another original "Trymay" ["Hold"] written by NK herself.
 The song sounded in every leading music chart in Ukraine.
 Moreover, in September 2018 NK exclusively presented her Ukrainian song "Trymay" on the biggest Italian radio station Radio Rai.